!-- Facebook Pixel Code -->

 Advice

-In Quebec, when you live with your partner and start a family without being married or entering a civil union you are considered common-law partners.
-According to the Civil Code of Québec, you do not have the same rights or responsibilities as married couples, regardless of the length of your union.
-Hence, it is important to take certain precautions and make arrangements to avoid conflicts that may arise in the event of a separation.
+In Quebec, approximately two out of five couples choose to live in a common-law relationship rather than get married or enter into a civil union.
+Recently, the law changed to better protect parents in common-law relationships who had one or more children born or adopted after June 29, 2025.
+This is known as the parental union regime.
+But what about common-law spouses without children or those born before the new law came into effect?
+According to the Civil Code of Québec, they do not have the same rights and responsibilities as married couples, regardless of the length of the union.
+That is why it is important to take certain precautions and make certain arrangements to avoid conflicts that may arise during separation.

-The rights of common-law partners
+The rights of common-law spouses

-Besides the benefits to which common-law partners are not entitled to, they do have some of the advantages that married spouses have.
-Namely, they have the right to become tenants of their partner’s dwelling in the event of separation, or they can legally adopt a child.
-A common-law partner is also entitled to private health or drug insurance coverage with their partner.
-In addition, should one of the partners die in a car accident, the survivor is entitled to receive a certain indemnity from the Société de l’assurance-automobile du Québec if certain conditions are met.
-Following the death of one partner, the other partner may systematically receive a pension from the Régie des rentes du Québec after three years of living together, or if a child is born of their union.
-Also, same as with married couples, a common-law partner has the right to claim alimony if they have custody of the child born of their union.
-All in all, it can be very useful to draw up a cohabitation agreement beforehand to protect you and your children if necessary.
+In addition to the benefits to which common-law spouses are not entitled, they still have some advantages that married couples enjoy.
+For example, they can legally adopt a child and are entitled to private health insurance or drug coverage with their spouse.
+In the event of separation, they have the right to become tenants in their ex-spouse's home.
+Furthermore, if one spouse dies in a car accident, the survivor is entitled to receive a certain amount of compensation from the Société de l'assurance automobile du Québec (Quebec Automobile Insurance Corporation) if certain conditions are met.
+Following the death of one spouse, the other spouse will automatically receive a pension from the Régie des rentes du Québec after three years of cohabitation, or if a child was born of their union.
+Also, as with married couples, a common-law spouse has the right to request alimony if they have custody of the child born of their union.

-What is a cohabitation agreement ?
+What is a cohabitation agreement?

 Similar articles